uddish/ShoppingApp_1/README.md

     1.Add the dependency.
     2.Select NoActionBar in the theme already applied in styles.XML(in this case theme.XML) 3.Create a new XML file with Root element(android.support.v7.widget.Toolbar)

+C. Adding options on Toolbaar --->

+    1.load the images in imageAsset file
+    2.define them in <item> in an xml menu file 3.inflate the menu in onCreateOptionsMenu
+    4.handle click events in onOptionsItemSelected